Sharon Almougy

 N/A

-My name is Sharon Almougy, MA, and I'm a fluent English and Hebrew speaker who made aliyah from Australia 24 years ago.
-I am certified in Existential Psychotherapy as well as in CBT in the context of Trauma.
+My name is Sharon Almougy - MA, MSW.
+I'm a fluent English and Hebrew speaker who made aliyah from Australia 24 years ago.
+I am a clinical social worker; certified in Existential Psychotherapy as well as in CBT in the context of Trauma.
 I have extensive experience working with adults and teenages and in integration in the context of aliyah.
-As a Psychotherapist I work on deep existential issues and challenges associated with lack of meaning, death anxiety, high levels of general anxiety and Trauma of Childhood as well and PTSD.
+As a Psychotherapist I work on deep existential issues and challenges associated with lack of meaning, death anxiety, high levels of general anxiety and Trauma of Childhood (attatchment trauma) as well and PTSD.
 I also work with people who have different forms of Anxiety, Depression including Post Partum Depression, Bereavement and general challenges, hardships and setbacks we experience in life.
 I have a private practice in Modiin.

 MA